 I do not want to imply that I am some kind of perfectly actualized individual.
 I still face many challenges.
 What I was able to do with Paul was build a very solid psychological foundation.
 My self-concept is premised on equity – that we are all equal in worth — and I have learned to put strong boundaries around that sense of self.
 Doing so has provided relief from some of the classic symptoms of bipolar disorder.
 Not because they have disappeared, but because I am able to weather them more safely and less disruptively.

 My therapist, Paul, went through my last manic episode in 2017 with me

 He was remarkably neutral and affirming during and after it.
 Although (with my permission) he had very frank conversations with friends about whether I needed to be hospitalized, with me he simply wanted to ensure neither myself nor anyone else was in any danger.
-He was very careful not to project a pathological characterization of my condition.
+He was very careful not to project a pathological characterization of my condition onto my experience.
 With me, he focused on being affirming of the fact that I was safe and could continue to look out for my own safety.

 For about a year after that experience of mania in early 2017, I lived in its afterglow: seeing the world through very different eyes.
 Then I experienced some of the most challenging and long-lasting anhedonic and avolitional depression ever – months and months of doing the absolute bare minimum and sometimes spending many, many days in bed.

 The skills I learned in therapy helped me to weather this period.
 I was never despairing or even deeply sad.
 Suicidal thoughts were sometimes there but they were not intrusive.
 I held myself and my experience with acceptance and self-compassion.
 And I was (barely) able to work enough to keep myself afloat.
 But life was a vapid, barren wasteland which my great success was simply tolerating.
 I tried more and new medications under psychiatric guidance but none really helped.